 A lot of people have been asking me what I bring when I hike, so I figured I'd make a quick list of what I always have on me for a day hike.
 The 10 essentials are a great place to start when you're thinking about what you need even on a short day hike.
 I never leave the trailhead without them!
 Here they are, and I've included some links to the specific equipment I carry.

 1. Navigation: A map and compass is absolutely necessary along with knowing how to use them.
 REI has this short video about using a compass, so it's pretty easy to learn the basics!
 These are the maps I use.
 They're made of tyvek so they're waterproof and they won't rip.
-I also have this Garmin watch that I use to track my hikes but not as my primary GPS.
+I also have the Garmin Forerunner 945 watch that I use to track my hikes but not as my primary GPS.
 A lot of people ask me if their phone GPS is good enough, but it's really not!
 Even if it's completely charged and you have an external charger, phones can die in cold weather (yes even in the summer if it's chilly at a summit).
 Even if you have offline maps, it's still not enough to be your only form of navigation in case of an emergency situation.
 This being said, offline maps are great for quickly checking your directions while you're hiking and I highly recommend having the GaiaGPS app with maps downloaded on your phone!

 2. Illumination: Always, always, always bring a headlamp!
 Even if you don't plan on being out after dark sometimes unforeseen events occur and it takes you longer than you anticipate.
 This is a small thing to bring that could save your life when the sun goes down.
 Also, remember that batteries drain in cold weather so if you're hiking in the winter keep your headlamp/batteries in an inside pocket.
 I love this Petzl headlamp and I always carry extra batteries in case of emergency!

 5. Fire: I just bring a little Bic lighter.
 It's light and easy!

-7. Water: I almost always bring my MSR Squeeze water filtration system.
+7. Water: I almost always bring my MSR Trailshot water filtration system.
 I love it because it is super lightweight and easy to use.
 What makes it stand out from similar systems is that it doesn't require a dirty vesicle.
 It can filter water from even a tiny puddle if you're desperate because the tube directly goes into the source instead of needing to fill a bottle and squeeze the water through a bottle top filter.
 You can get away with just carrying all of your water for some day hikes, but bringing a filter gives me piece of mind just in case I run out.
 There are other systems like UV lights and tablets, but with having silty sources for many of my hikes, it's not ideal (the water will be bacteria free but it will still be muddy to drink).